 Bror cocked an eyebrow: “Who says tha’war bedone?”

-Tor handed Haskell a much lighter wineskin with a nod.
+Toigh handed Haskell a much lighter wineskin and nodded his thanks.

-Haskell understood Bror’s statement, but everyone knew the war was long over.
-“Well, here’s to a safe journey and fine new friends!”
-Haskell took a mouthful of sour wine then poured a stream onto the leafy ground.
+Haskell raised the skin: “Well, here’s to a safe journey and fine new friends!”
+He swallowed a mouthful of sour wine then poured a stream onto the leafy ground.

 To placate the fickle gods.